davesheinbein/react-quiz-typescript/README.md

 ### About Us

 Simple Frontend application utilizing the [Open Trivia Database](https://opentdb.com/) API and [Styled-Components](https://styled-components.com/).
 The API generates Trivia questions and answers.
-That allow will pull a randomly generated background from Unsplash.
+That will pull a randomly generated background from Unsplash.

 #### Project Work: